 \paragraph{Evaluation Metrics.} Evaluating tractograms is challenging as there is no absolute biological `ground truth', thus we must rely on proxies to assess model performance.
 As done in previous studies~\cite{legarreta2021filtering,theberge2021track}, we define a streamline as a True Positive (TP) if it is retained by a given filtering tool (the proxy for truth), and a False Positive (FP) if it is discarded.
 Given this, we evaluate all methods on three criteria:

 \begin{enumerate} \item \textit{Precision (Percentage of Retained Streamlines)}: This is defined as $\frac{\text{TP}}{\text{TP} + \text{FP}}$.
-A high precision score indicates that a large proportion of the generated streamlines are valid (TP), and that the model minimizes the creation of false positive streamlines (FP).
+A high-precision score indicates that a large proportion of the generated streamlines are valid (TP), and that the model minimizes the creation of false positive streamlines (FP).

 \item \textit{Number of Discovered Bundles}: This metric assesses the model's ability to reconstruct a predefined set of bundles, using a white matter atlas as a reference.
 We count how many of these canonical bundles are successfully populated by plausible streamlines.
 This metric also serves as a proxy for streamline recall, where a missed bundle (and thus missed streamlines) represent false negatives (FNs).